Lecturer in Therapeutics and Pharmacy Practice

 |Fax||+61 3 6226 7627|

-Corinne coordinates both fourth year Pharmacy Skills in Practice (CSA457) and the capstone placement unit of the Bachelor of Pharmacy degree (CSA430 Pharmacy Skills).
+Dr Mirkazemi co-ordinates both 4th year Pharmacy Skills in Practice (CSA457) and the capstone placement unit of the Bachelor of Pharmacy degree (Pharmacy Skills (CSA430)).
 Both units are an integration of theoretical and practical work that develops students' professional and clinical skills in a variety of pharmacy practice settings.
 She also teaches content in other units in the degree related to clinical hospital practice and qualitative research.

-Corinne is particularly interested in the flipped classroom approach to teaching, and is slowly incorporating this style of teaching into her practice.
+She is particularly interested in the flipped classroom approach to teaching, and incorporates this style of teaching into her practice.

-Corinne's research interests include thromboprophylaxis following hip and knee arthroplasty, vitamin B12 deficiency, the quality use of medicines including drug utilisation evaluations, clinical pharmacy practices, and most recently, translating evidence into practice.
+Dr Mirkazemi's research interests include thromboprophylaxis following hip and knee arthroplasty, vitamin B12 deficiency, the quality use of medicines including drug utilisation evaluations, clinical pharmacy practices, and translating evidence into practice.
 She is now also broadening her research interests into nutrition and preventative healthcare.

 Authorised by the Associate Head, Pharmacy